CanZion Group LP: Instituto CanZion

 Instituto Canzion, founded in 1994, is a school that prepares worship leaders and music ministers, present today in 23 nations of the world.
 Its initial name was CCDMAC (Centro de Capacitación y Dinámicas Musicales, A.C.).
 Currently, it has offices in Colombia, Argentina, Mexico, Venezuela, and the United States.
 For various courses, the artists of the label have been the content speakers.
 As a complement to this segment, LIDERE and Director of Praise worked at the beginning.

 CanZion Films

 Canzion Films, a production and distribution company founded in 2009, specializing in bringing faith-themed entertainment to theaters, films that are tools of inspiration, edification and teaching for the Hispanic Christian church in the United States and Latin America.
-CanZion Films has released films such as "Salvation Poem", "Paul, Apostle of Christ", "War Room", "The Heart of Man", "God is not Dead", "Conqueror", and "The Pilgrim's Progress" in cartoons.
+CanZion Films has released films such as "Salvation Poem", "The Heart of Man", "Conqueror", and "The Pilgrim's Progress" in cartoons.
 Recently, he is collaborating with GlouCinema to release new content.

 In 2016, they organized a campaign to raise funds in Ecuador, with the film God is not dead 2, contributing 50% of the value of the ticket to the film in Cinemark theaters.